-Here's the challenge: Could you survive an entire season with only 16 pieces, shoes included?
-We believe it's possible.
-The idea is to invest in four separate pieces in each of the following categories: tops, bottoms, footwear, and outerwear—and create as many outfit combinations as possible.
-16 items of clothing may not seem like a lot go get through an entire season, but if chosen carefully, they could create up to 256 outfit combinations.
+You might not think it's possible, but you can survive an entire season with only 16 pieces, shoes included.
+The idea is to invest in four separate pieces in each of the following categories: tops, bottoms, footwear, and outerwear, and create as many outfit combinations as possible.
+Though 16 items of clothing may not seem like a lot to get through an entire season, if chosen carefully, they could create up to 256 outfit combinations.
 You probably have a few of these in your closet already—all you need to do is just fill in the gaps.

 The essentials: Let's start with the basics: the closet staples that will suit any occasion.
-More importantly, they're the items that will also make you feel timeless, elegant, and on top of your game should an important meeting pop up on your calendar: a pair of black trousers, a classic trench, and a crisp white shirt.
+More importantly, they're the items that will also make you feel timeless, elegant, and on top of your game should an important meeting pop up on your calendar.
+You need a pair of black trousers, a classic trench, and a crisp white shirt.
 Add to that a trendy pair of backless slippers to elevate the look.

-The essentials: Everyone needs a few pieces to go from day to night: a pair of statement heels, flattering jeans, and a black moto jacket are a great place to start.
-Just add a fun top with statement sleeves to complete the look.
+The essentials: Everyone needs a few pieces to go from day to night: a pair of heels, flattering jeans, and a black moto jacket are a great place to start.
+Just add a top with statement sleeves to complete the look.

 Casual Office Day

 The essentials: Weekend looks are easy to pull off with this capsule spring wardrobe—just add white sneakers and a jean jacket.
-Go monochrome with a navy midi skirt–and–crewneck sweater combo that can easily be worn on a weekday with different shoes and outerwear.
+Go monochrome with a midi skirt–and–crewneck sweater combo that can easily be worn on a weekday with different shoes and outerwear.

 Mix and match: To mix up the look, add jeans or culottes, or swap the sweater for a classic tee.
 If you need something a little more elevated, reintroduce your slippers and moto jacket.
 You'll have all your spring weekend outfits covered in no time—and no one will ever notice you're working with the same 16 pieces.